NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.2 =
+This update fixes an error some people may experience when trying to save settings.
+This is the second update today, so if you missed the other one please read the changelog for the 1.1.1 update as well.

 = 1.1.1 =
 This update fixes problems some users reported when using the Firefox browser to modify the booking schedule.
 This required an update to a library that is shared with another plugin, Food and Drink Menu.
 If you are using that plugin, please update that one as well or you may get some odd behavior.
 (Thanks to sangwh and bforsoft for reporting the issue.)